 - Increasing the frequency of cleaning in our offices and classrooms;

 - Minimising movement of staff between settings;

 We ask that parents of pupils in our Outreach Teaching Service assist us by:

-- If your child is too unwell to participate in a lesson over the phone, please contact the OHS office to cancel the lesson;
+- Contact the OHS office to cancel the lesson if your child is too unwell to participate in a lesson over the phone;

 - Responding to welfare checks made by our staff (by telephone or at a distance on the doorstep).
 This will help us to maintain an up to date record of the well-being of the pupils we teach;